Forme autorisée du nom

 In the 1920s, Bessie Shand attended séances at the Hamilton home.
 After T.G.
 Hamilton’s death in 1935, both Bessie and Harold Shand participated in the séances organized by Lillian Hamilton in 1935 and 1936.
 Bessie even substituted as a medium in experiments conducted by Lillian Hamilton and Dr. Bruce Chown.
 It is possible that Bessie Shand could be the medium referred to as “Hope” in the 1938 letter from Reverend W.R.
 Wood contained in this collection.
 According to archivist Walter Meyer zu Erpen, Bessie Shand’s daughter Betty Jean confirmed that Bessie practiced automatic writing and occasionally acted as a medium.
 Betty Jean also said that the Shand family had a few sittings in their own home.

 In 1921, Harold Shand was a witness to one of Elizabeth Poole’s (Bessie’s mother) table-tilting sessions at the Hamilton home.
 Betty Jean also said that her father sometimes attended the Hamilton séances to assist with loading the cameras.
-In the 1930s and 1940s, also helped Lillian Hamilton when she needed photographic prints from the séances for lending.
+In the 1930s and 1940s, he also helped Lillian Hamilton when she needed photographic prints from the séances for lending.
 Harold was one of the honourary pallbearers at Lillian Hamilton’s funeral in 1956.

 Harold Shand died in Winnipeg in 1960.
 Bessie Shand died in 1963 in Vancouver.